Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Applications and Numerics

 We generate synthetic ellipsoids corresponding to linear regression uncertainty sets with two differently corrupted data sets $i=1,2$.
 We generate $x_{true}\in\mathbb{R}^n$ and $A_i\in\mathbb{R}^{n\times n}$ with standard normal entries and $b_i = A_ix_{true} + \epsilon_i$ where $\epsilon_i$ has generalized normal distribution with shape parameter $\beta = p_i$.
 Then we select each $\tau_i$ such that $x_{true}\in S_i$ holds with probability $0.975$.
 Our feasibility problem can then be viewed as seeking any $x\in \cap S_i$ able to provide a reasonable estimate of $x_{true}$, performing well on each data set.
 Note setting the shape parameter $\beta<2$ gives a heavier tail than Gaussian data (with $\beta=1$ yielding a Laplace distribution) while $\beta>2$ gives a lighter tail (with $\beta=\infty$ yielding a uniform distribution).

-Following~\eqref{eq:Feas-Gauge-Problem}, we approach finding a feasible point via $\min_y \max_i\{\gamma_{S_i,e_i}(y)\}$ where here each $e_i$ is computed by $30$ iterations of conjugate gradient applied to $A_ix=b_i$.
-Computing $\gamma_{S_i,e_i}$ (and its gradient) correspond to polynomial root finding, which can be done efficiently.
-These roots have closed forms in the cases of $p\in\{1,2,3,4,\infty\}$.
+Following~\eqref{eq:Feas-Gauge-Problem}, we approach finding a feasible point via $\min_y \max_i\{\gamma_{S_i,e_i}(y)\}$ where here each $e_i$ is computed by $35$ iterations of conjugate gradient applied to $A_ix=b_i$.
 We set $(p_1,p_2)=(1.5,1.8)$, $(p_1,p_2)=(2,2)$, $(p_1,p_2)=(3,4)$ to generate three cases with only strong convexity, both strong convexity and smoothness, and only smoothness.
-For each setting, the methods in Table~\ref{tab:rates} are considered: we implement subgradient methods with stepsize $\alpha_k = \eta$, $\eta/\sqrt{k+10}$, generalized gradient methods with stepsize $\alpha_k = \eta$, $\eta /\sqrt{k+10}$\footnote{We found the subgradient and generalized gradient methods with stepsize $\alpha_k=\eta/(k+10)$ never out performed the alternatives.
-Consequently, we omit it from our plots.}, accelerated generalized gradient method with smooth and strongly convex parameters $L$, $\mu$, and level methods with $\bar f$ as the optimal value and as one.
-All parameters are tuned to two significant figures; see the source code for the values used.
+For each setting, the methods in Table~\ref{tab:rates} are considered: we implement subgradient methods with stepsize $\alpha_k = \eta$, $\eta/\sqrt{k+10}$, level methods with $\bar h$ as the optimal value and as one, and the accelerated generalized gradient method.
+Parameters $\eta,L,\mu$ for each method are tuned to two significant figures; see the source code for exact values.

 The results are shown in Figure~\ref{fig:feasbility}.
-The solid black line is $y = 1$, so all solutions under this line correspond to the method having found a feasible point.
-In the strongly convex setting of Figure~\ref{fig:feasbility}(a), we can see that the Level method with optimal value performs best.
-The subgradient method and generalized gradient method with constant stepsize and the accelerated generalized gradient method all perform reasonably up to a constant accuracy, after which nonsmoothness prevents further progress.
-For the smooth and strongly convex case shown in Figure~\ref{fig:feasbility}(b), the accelerated generalized gradient method converges quickly, but the level method remains competitive (the generalized gradient methods are slower, and subgradient methods are even slower).
-In the only smooth case, Figure~\ref{fig:feasbility}(c) looks similar to Figure~\ref{fig:feasbility}(b), with every method being somewhat slower (likely since no strong convexity is present).
-These performances match our analysis summarized in Table~\ref{tab:rates} except for the level method outperforming our theory, competing with the accelerated generalized gradient method in smooth settings.
+The solid black line denotes objective value one.
+So all solutions under this line correspond to the method having found a feasible point.
+In the strongly convex setting of Figure~\ref{fig:feasbility}(a), we can see that the level method with optimal value performs best.
+The subgradient method with constant stepsize and the accelerated generalized gradient method all perform reasonably up to a constant accuracy, after which nonsmoothness prevents further progress.
+For the smooth and strongly convex case shown in Figure~\ref{fig:feasbility}(b), the accelerated generalized gradient method and level method converges quickly while the subgradient methods are much slower.
+In the non-strongly convex smooth case, Figure~\ref{fig:feasbility}(c) looks similar to Figure~\ref{fig:feasbility}(b), with each method being somewhat slower.
+These numerics match our theory summarized in Table~\ref{tab:rates} except for the level method converges at a faster linear rate in smooth settings.

-\subsection{Application to Trust Region Optimization Problems.}
+\subsection{Application to Trust Region Optimization Problems}